Wakefield by-election: Everything you need to know about the crucial vote on June 23

 Boris Johnson will face another crucial test on June 23 when a by-election is held in Wakefield.

-Voters in West Yorkshire will head to the polls after the departure of the city's previous Conservative MP, Imran Ahmad Khan.
+Voters in West Yorkshire will head to the polls this Thursday after the departure of the city's previous Conservative MP, Imran Ahmad Khan.

 The Conservatives will be anxious to hold on to one of many 'Red Wall' gains they made in traditional Labour territory at the last general election.